epinio/epinio/README.md

   - [Contributing](#contributing)
   - [License](#license)

-## What problem does Epinio solve
+## What problem does Epinio solve?

-Epinio makes it easy for developers to deploy their applications to Kubernetes.
+Epinio makes it easy for developers to iterate on their applications running in Kubernetes.
 Easy means:

-- No previous experience with Kubernetes is required
+- No experience with Kubernetes is required
 - No steep learning curve
-- Quick local setup with zero configuration
+- Quick local setup with minimal configuration
 - Deploying to production similar to development

 Kubernetes is becoming the de-facto standard for container orchestration.